-If after two semesters of probation a student has not maintained a "B-" average (7.0 on a 12.0 scale), the student will be terminated from the program.
+If after two semesters of probation a student cannot maintain a "B-" average (7.0 on a 12.0 scale), the student will be terminated from the program.
 Furthermore, the student will need to reimburse the seminary for the amount of the Research Doctoral Studies Grant issued to that student.